 Getting started with transforming Podcasts into Blog Transcripts

 Obviously, I’m going to tell you Spread is the best tool to do this.
-But there are many paid versions.
-Some are done by agencies (manual) which are more expensive but more accurate.
+But there are many other transcription software out there - none as good as Spread though.

 Let us be very transparent.
-We know Spread isn’t for everyone (we clearly complement content creators/marketers and that may not be you exactly).
+We know Spread isn’t for everyone (we clearly complement professional/freelance transcribers and content marketers.
+Which may not be you exactly).
 So here is a list of alternatives you can try if you don’t like the look of us:

 Filmora ThePodcastHost Podcast.co If you are a marketer or avid content creator then read on to unlock the true potential of transcripts.
 Below we will share our unique GrowthHack to explode your podcast.